How Editors Can Help Self-publishing Children’s Book Authors

 Each blog post is around 1,000 words; the collection totalled around 30,000 words.

-Once I had created my manuscript I spent time copyediting the text.
-I ensured consistency with the styling of subheadings and use of terminology.
-I added to my style sheet.
+Once I had created my manuscript, I spent time copyediting the text.
+Ensuring consistency with the styling of subheadings and use of vocabulary, grammar and punctuation, I added to my style sheet.

 I spent a further week proofreading the manuscript.
 By then I realised I was far too close to the text and fed up with it.
-I knew there must still be errors, but I wasn’t in a position to look at it objectively.
+I knew there would still be errors, but I wasn’t in a position to read it objectively.

 Using a trained editor or proofreader

-I needed an independent, fresh pair of eyes; I needed a proofreader I could trust and who appreciated my blog posts.
+I needed an independent, fresh pair of eyes; I needed a proofreader I could trust and who appreciated the content in my blog posts.
 A kind edibuddy offered her proofreading as a skill swap – in return I would proofread her blog posts.
 She provided a comprehensive service in an efficient way.

 Asking someone else to check your text is essential before publishing.
 I recommend you either: